CodeRunRepeat/skill-bot/README.md

 1. Change to the directory of the sample:

     ```bash
-    cd skill-bot
+    cd skill-bot/echo-skill-bot
     ```

-1. Review and adjust the parameters (see the [Parameters](#parameters) section) in the relevant section of setup-bot.sh
+1. Review and adjust the parameters (see the [Parameters](#parameters) section) in the relevant section of `setup-bot.sh`s.

 1. Run the setup script: